-- /FAST perform an express scan of the system (for more information on the express scan mode see Scan Modes). - /FULL perform a full scan of all hard drives and removable data carriers (including boot sectors). - /LITE perform a basic scan of random access memory, boot sectors of all disks and startup objects.
+- /FAST perform an express scan of the system (for more information on the express scan mode see Scan Modes). - /FULL perform a full scan of all hard drives and removable data carriers (including boot sectors). - /LITE perform a basic scan of random access memory, boot sectors of all disks.